Overview Revised October 3, 2017

 The loser of the 1-2 game drops to the semi and will have hammer or choice of rock colour in the semi-final

 Curling Canada rules should be followed by all SL teams.
-The SJCC recognizes that this will not always be possible at the start of the season if fabrics are not available but ask all SL players to make a best effort to comply with the sweeping rules and allowable equipment as soon as possible.
-As a minimum teams are not to sweep with hair brushes or Ice Pads with plastic inserts.
+The SJCC recognizes that this will not always be possible at the start of the season if fabrics are not available but ask that all SL players must comply with the sweeping rules and allowable equipment by November 7, 2017.
+Hair brushes can be used for sliding, but must be taped.

 SL has always been a marquee event for the SJCC and while it is no longer mandatory (as games are not televised) all teams are encouraged to have identical on ice jackets.